 In most cases, there isn’t an obvious cause for kidney cancer, but several factors can increase your risk, including:

 Your chances of developing kidney cancer are also higher if you have certain medical conditions, like tuberous sclerosis and Von Hippel-Lindau Syndrome.

 Kidney cancer is usually found incidentally during imaging tests for other reasons.
 If your urologist detects a mass, they typically perform a physical exam, discuss your medical history, and order additional tests to determine the size and location of your tumor.

 Unlike other types of cancer, kidney cancer usually isn’t confirmed with a biopsy because the chances of your mass being cancerous are very high and a biopsy may not be accurate.

-Surgery is the main treatment for most forms of kidney cancer.
-The primary goal is to remove all of the cancer cells from the body.
-There are several types of procedures that may be performed depending on the size and location of your tumor.
+The main course of treatment for kidney cancer involves surgery to remove all the cancer cells from your body.
+Depending on the size and location of your tumor, your urologist might recommend:

 If surgery isn’t an option, your urologist might also recommend alternative treatments like cryotherapy or radiofrequency ablation.
 These procedures use a small needle to destroy cancer cells with either cold or heat.